threshold-network/website/src/content/pages/about/index.md

         distributes sensitive operations across multiple independent entities – like nodes in a network – and requires a threshold, or minimum number of those entities to cooperate for the operation to be successful.
-      buttons: []
     - question: Do legacy KEEP stakers need to set up a PRE node?
+      answer:
-      answer: Yes, everyone who stakes on Threshold will need to run a PRE node.
+        Yes, everyone who stakes on Threshold will need to run a PRE node.
 If you are working with a stakng provider, reach out to them to accomplish this.
 If you are running your own node, you can refer to the following guide.